Exploring 11 Types of Drones: Features and Functions

 Large military drones, also known as Unmanned Combat Aerial Vehicles (UCAVs), belong to the different types of drones.

-They are highly sophisticated combat aircraft designed to fly over long distances, surveil an area, and destroy targets with missiles.
+They are highly sophisticated combat aircraft designed to fly long distances, surveil an area, and destroy targets with missiles.

 The United States Air Force has two different types of these systems: the MQ-9 Reaper and the RQ-4 Global Hawk.